 I also think removing most sugars from my diet played a big role in reducing inflammation as well.
 Sugars, and refined carbohydrate foods like bread and pasta cause a blood sugar roller coaster in your body which also leads to chronic inflammation.
 I found that limiting my sugar intake to occasional fruit and a little bit of honey or maple syrup has made a huge difference in my overall health.
-In addition to not burning as easy, I have fewer jeadaches, and fewer general aches and pains.
+In addition to not burning as easy, I have fewer headaches, and fewer general aches and pains.
 I also have more energy and my moods are much better.
 Decreasing sugar intake is one of the best things you can do for your body in general to reduce and prevent chronic inflammation.

 Reducing inflammation has made a huge impact in the way my skin reacts to the sun.
 It makes sense to me now that what I eat has a direct effect on every aspect of my health including my skin.
 I feel better than ever, and I also love these cool, unexpected side effects like reduced sunburn!
 My skin is generally healthier and therefore it is better prepared to handle some sun exposure.
 It’s kind of a cycle: good nutrition allows me to stay in the sun longer and get more vitamin D which adds to my good nutrition that allows me to stay in the sun… pretty cool, right?

 The second thing that has added even MORE sun protection to my skin has been supplementing with astaxanthin.
-According to Nutrex Hawaii, a quality manufacturer of natural supplements, Astaxanthin is a naturally-occuring carotenoid pigment that is found in algae, selfish, and salmon.
+According to Nutrex Hawaii, a quality manufacturer of natural supplements, Astaxanthin is a naturally-occurring carotenoid pigment that is found in algae, selfish, and salmon.
 It is a powerful anti-oxidant.
 It is beneficial for faster muscle recovery after exercise; joint, tendon, and muscle health; eye and brain health; and skin protection during UV and sun exposure.